 - Citation 1, 2 and 3 were all related to not providing adequate railings or toe boards on the footways, floor openings, elevated platforms or other areas.
 This is a major risk, and should have been addressed long ago.
 Of the violations, this one would require the most work to fix.
 Simply investing in the proper railings or other safety materials near openings or edges is not difficult, however, and there is no excuse for a facility not having these areas protected.

 - Citation 4 was issued because the facilities stair treads were worn down, making the stairs slippery and hazardous.
-Anti-slip safety tape (which you can find here) could have been used on these stairs to quickly and inexpensively resolve this issue throughout the facility.
+Anti-slip safety tape could have been used on these stairs to quickly and inexpensively resolve this issue throughout the facility.
 In addition, having proper spill kits will allow any areas that are slippery due to a spill to be addressed immediately.
 These spill kits can clean up anything from water to chemicals, making them an excellent option for any facility.

 - Citation 5 and 6 were both related to the facility not having proper signage alerting employees to danger or maximum load a crane can lift.
-Safety signs (like these) are one of the most important safety items in a facility, and they are extremely easy to create and maintain.
-Facilities should invest in an industrial label printer (like this one), from which it takes just minutes to print off custom safety signs that can be used throughout the facility.
+Safety signs are one of the most important safety items in a facility, and they are extremely easy to create and maintain.
+Facilities should invest in an industrial label printer, from which it takes just minutes to print off custom safety signs that can be used throughout the facility.

 - Citation 7, 8 and 9 were concerning the fact that the facility did not provide sufficient guarding near rotating fan blades, shaft parts and other moving hazards.
 This is another area where simply installing protective grating would have solved the problem.
 For additional safety, using the industrial label printer to make signs alerting employees of the risk would have been helpful.